PdxCodeGuild/Full-Stack-Day-Class/notes/naming-variables-basic.md

 * `full_name` is better than `name`
 * `word_without_punctuation` is better than `word`

+## Context

+Also realize the context of your program and current code section and use that to avoid needing longer names.

+* `first` is fine instead of `first_name` if you're already only dealing with names
+* `song` is fine instead of `playlist_song` if you're already only dealing with a single playlist

 ## Parallel Construction

 Your programs often have multiple related variables or functions, have the names show how they relate.